 - If there are such omitted or wrongly included phenomena, do they correspond to the differences I'm seeing between my computed values and the established ones; for example, could I use those differences to determine some constant associated with the phenomena?

-- Are these differences just a result of the fact that each of these established values (for $a_t$, $a_s$, $k$, $k'$, and $D$) are determined independently, so that it is too much to expect them to "line up" any better than they do in these results?
+- Are these differences just a result of the fact that each of these established values (for at, as, k, k′, and D) are determined independently, so that it is too much to expect them to "line up" any better than they do in these results?

 Please forgive the extensive footnotes, but I want to be absolutely sure that my reasoning and calculations are, at least, sound.

-1: Given the average angular velocity, $\dot{\alpha }$, of the meridian with respect to the ecliptic coordinate system, it must be the case that in a mean solar day, the sun has passed through an angle in that system of$$\theta =\dot{\alpha} D-24^h$$so that it will take $$\frac{24^h}{\theta}=\left( \frac{\dot{\alpha }}{24^h}D-1\right)^{-1}$$days for the sun to complete the circuit of the ecliptic that determines the mean tropical year.
-And since by definition$$\dot{\alpha } = \frac{24^hk}{D}$$the length of the tropical year is$$\left(k-1\right)^{-1}$$
+1: Given the average angular velocity, ˙α, of the meridian with respect to the ecliptic coordinate system, it must be the case that in a mean solar day, the sun has passed through an angle in that system ofθ=˙αD−24h

-3: Using the IERS values for $D$ and $k$ I arrive at a value for $a_t$ which is too small by $0.265284\text{ s}$.
+3: Using the IERS values for D and k I arrive at a value for at which is too small by 0.265284 s.

-4: Using the IERS values for $D$ and $k'$ and the rate of precession, I arrive at a value for $a_s$ which is too large by $18.7156\text{ min}$, while, confusingly, ignoring the effect of precession (by setting $P=1$) produces a closer value, that comes up short by $1.6943\text{ min}$, which is more than an order of magnitude smaller ($4.1478\text{"}$) than the expected effect of omitting precession over the course of a sidereal year ($50.2888\text{"}$).
+4: Using the IERS values for D and k′ and the rate of precession, I arrive at a value for as which is too large by 18.7156 min, while, confusingly, ignoring the effect of precession (by setting P=1) produces a closer value, that comes up short by 1.6943 min, which is more than an order of magnitude smaller (4.1478") than the expected effect of omitting precession over the course of a sidereal year (50.2888").

 Note that I'm pretty sure my discrepancies are not a result of daily variations (due to the obliquity of the ecliptic and the eccentricity of the Earth's orbit) in the values of ecliptic velocities, since these all average out over the course of a year to exactly the values used.

 For example, the daily motion of the celestial sphere is around the celestial pole, not the ecliptic pole, so even if the velocity of the meridian around the pole is constant, the velocity with respect to the ecliptic will vary as the meridian sweeps through the ecliptic at varying declinations.
-Though the average ecliptic velocity over a complete circuit of the ecliptic will be $\dot{\alpha}$, the meridian completes less than a full circuit of the ecliptic in completing a full equatorial circuit (due to precession), and more than a complete circuit in a mean solar day (due to the sun's movement).
-However both of these omitted and added segments of the ecliptic follow the sun in the course of a year through the full range of declinations, so that over the course of a tropical year the average is $\dot{\alpha}$.
-So in the calculations for the tropical year, it is the fact that things average out for complete equatorial circuits that lets me use $24^h$ as a constant in the ecliptic system (as in the first equation in note 1), while it is the fact that things average out for mean solar days that let me apply $\dot{\alpha}$ to $D$.
+Though the average ecliptic velocity over a complete circuit of the ecliptic will be ˙α, the meridian completes less than a full circuit of the ecliptic in completing a full equatorial circuit (due to precession), and more than a complete circuit in a mean solar day (due to the sun's movement).
+However both of these omitted and added segments of the ecliptic follow the sun in the course of a year through the full range of declinations, so that over the course of a tropical year the average is ˙α.
+So in the calculations for the tropical year, it is the fact that things average out for complete equatorial circuits that lets me use 24h as a constant in the ecliptic system (as in the first equation in note 1), while it is the fact that things average out for mean solar days that let me apply ˙α to D.

 No comments: